shanefostersmith/Platypus-Type-Extensions/README.md

 # Platypus-Type-Extensions

 This library introduces new variable types for multi-objective optimization, and associated crossover and mutation strategies.
-It also includes a flexible framework to for defining new variable types and optimizing mixed-type problems with a single "global" variator.
+It also includes a flexible framework for defining new variable types and optimizing mixed-type problems with a single "global" variator.
 All variable types and strategies are fully compatible with the Platypus MOO framework.

 ## New Optimization Variables